Quantum production of gravitational waves after inflation

-\paragraph{Including the eﬀect of GWs from inflation} Earlier, we neglected the primordial GWs and assumed a vacuum initial state at the end of inflation.
+Earlier, we neglected the primordial GWs and assumed a vacuum initial state at the end of inflation.
 In reality, the initial state at the end of inflation will be a mixed state and the particle creation will be accompanied by the corresponding stimulated emission~\cite{Agullo:2010ws, Parker:2015nna}.
 The spectrum of GWs created in the mixed state described by a statistical density $\rho$ is given by